Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 25th; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *spell turning; Market Price: +*10 bonus.

+### Great Spell Resistance
-**Great Spell Resistance:** This suit of armor or shield grants the wearer spell resistance.
+This suit of armor or shield grants the wearer spell resistance.
 The spell resistance can be 21, 23, 25, or 27, depending on the armor.